 Hanover, Pa.

-Known for its potato chips and pretzels, Utz produces over 3 million pounds of snacks per week.
+Known for its potato chips and pretzels, Utz produces more than 3 million pounds of snacks per week.
 Witness the potato chip-making process on a self-guided tour, featuring an observation gallery overlooking the production line.

 Need a ride?
-AAA members can get up to 20% off on Hertz rentals.
+AAA members can save up to 20% on Hertz rentals.

 Which of these Northeast snack factories is on your list to visit next?
 Tell us in the comments.